 Key fish care pointers

-1 Keeping calm and collected helps the whole procedure run smoothly.
+1 Keeping calm and collected helps the unhooking procedure run smoothly.

-4 Always ensure that your unhooking mat is under the fish for trophy pictures, and keep it low to the ground at all times, just in-case.
+3 Always ensure that your unhooking mat is under the fish when taking trophy pictures, and keep it low to the ground at all times.

-7 Take care when removing hooks set far back.
-Jabbing away with a disgorger isn’t going to do the fish any favours and the clumsy use of forceps near those fragile gills is a recipe for disaster.
+6 Take care when removing hooks.
+Jabbing away with a disgorger isn’t going to do the fish any favours, and the clumsy use of forceps near fragile gills is a recipe for disaster.

-8 Where possible, unhooking a fish and releasing it from the net is by far the safest method for avoiding unnecessary damage.
+8 Unhooking and releasing a fish from a net is by far the safest method.

 9 Don’t release the fish straight away.
-Give it time to make a full recovery before gently lowering the net and allowing the fish to regain its composure and swim off when it’s good and ready.
+Give it time to make a full recovery while holding it in the water, only releasing it when it is strong enough to swim off.